Britain's FTSE falls after disappointing earnings from Barclays, Shell

 “Disappointing third-quarter numbers from Barclays and Smith and Nephew this morning is also adding to the bearish sentiment.”

-Royal Dutch Shell retreated 1.6 percent after it reported a decline in third-quarter profits as oil prices fell and it took an $8.2 billion charge.
+Royal Dutch Shell dropped 2.7 percent after it reported a decline in third-quarter profits as oil prices fell and it took an $8.2 billion charge.

 “The writedowns we’ve seen in Shell are much more than we thought they would be,” said Alastair McCaig, a market analyst at IG.
 “One-off costs have certainly eroded profitability, while production levels are also down.” ($1 = 0.6552 pounds) (Editing by Hugh Lawson)